danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 AI is very good at generating answers.
 It's less good at knowing whether it understood the question.
 By externalizing its understanding, forcing iteration, and delaying code, I've found I can use AI on serious work without giving up the things I care about most: clarity, intent, and maintainability.

 With my current process, I spend much more time in back-and-forth analysis and design.
-But by the time we get to writing code, it's usually correct the first time and literally only takes minutes.
-The upfront time invested in reasoning carefully with the AI pays off massively — the work becomes faster, safer, and more reliable than rushing straight into implementation.
+By the time we get to writing code, it's usually correct the first time and literally only takes minutes.
+The upfront time invested in reasoning carefully with the AI pays off massively - the work becomes faster, safer, and more reliable than rushing straight into implementation.
 This is the power of using AI as a design partner rather than (solely) a code generator.

 If you already collaborate this way with humans, you don't need a new mindset for AI, you just need to insist on the same standards.